bguiz/tmp-inj-docs/.gitbook/developers/modules/injective/ocr/02_state.md

 ## FeedConfig

-`FeedConfig` is to manage the configurations of feed, and it exists one per feed.
+`FeedConfig` is to manage the configurations of feed and it exists one per feed.

 ```go
 type FeedConfig struct {